Kwill3/100-days-of-code/README.md

 **Resources**: [GitHub](https://github.com/Kwill3/FCC-Intermediate-Algorithms)

 **Thoughts**: I figured I should upload my progress into GitHub, so here it is.
 I think I did pretty well today, managed to get a few challenges done.
 Still a lot more to go before I finish the whole chapter though...

+<h2 align="center"> Day 16: 06 March 2019 </h2>

+**Today's Progress**: Studied about more algorithms.
+Also did some studying about Introduction to Python.

+**Thoughts**: Still getting stumped by the algorithm challenges, I guess this is the part where I was told about not knowing what you don't know.
+I was always taught to use the functions and methods in a simple case scenario, I had no idea how to use them compounded together until I see some solutions.
+Hopefully I can catch the patterns and know how to use them again the next time.